malllabiisc/RESIDE/Readme.md

 - The code for running pretrained model on a sample is included in `online` directory.

 - A [flask](http://flask.pocoo.org/) based server is also provided.
-Use `python online/server.py` to start the server.

-  - `riedel_test_bags.json` required can be downloaded from [here](https://drive.google.com/file/d/1tIczJKU5NrZJvR-XHUEh7IrFrvbS_aHn/view?usp=sharing).
+Use `python online/server.py` to start the server and other required files can be downloaded from [here](https://drive.google.com/file/d/1tIczJKU5NrZJvR-XHUEh7IrFrvbS_aHn/view?usp=sharing)

   ![](./images/demo.png)